Varshini-KM/ORM/README.md

 # Ex02 Django ORM Web Application
-# Date:
+# Date: 20-09-2025
 # AIM
-To develop a Django application to store and retrieve data from a bank loan database using Object Relational Mapping(ORM).
+To develop a Django application to store and retrieve data from Car Inventory Database using Object Relational Mapping(ORM).

-# ENTITY RELATIONSHIP DIAGRAM
 ## DESIGN STEPS
 ## STEP 1:
 Clone the problem from GitHub